cloudmesh-community/sp19-222-101/project-report/report.md

 "spam email", we refer to emails that are sent with malicious intent against the recipient.
 Emails without malicious intent will be referred to as a "ham email".
 We are exploring the possibility of predicting malicious intent in a given email using a machine learning algorithm.

-Classifying malicious emails can prevent harmful situations for users who are unaware of the dangers of phishing.
-Spam email often directs users toward dangerous websites or download malware or other unwanted software to the host computer.
-An example of malware is ...give an example and what it does.
+Classifying malicious emails can prevent users from being affected by phishing scams and malware.

+Phishing describes a process in which an attacker impersonates a trustworthy third party in an attempt to obtain sensitive information [jagatic2007social].
+In a recent phishing attack, a link was sent to Snapchat users telling them to enable two-step authentication.
+This link collected the login information of more than 50,000 Snapchat users.
+Users were under the impression that they were making their private information more secure, but they instead exposed their personal information to hackers, demonstrating how phishing can be particularly difficult to detect.

+Spam emails can also have dangerous attachments that contain malware.
+When these attachments are downloaded, the malware is unloaded onto the computer system as well.
+A common example of malware is called ransomware, which encrypts local files and network files, effectively preventing the user from accessing their own files.
+Then, the ransomware will ask the user to pay in exchange to decrypt their file.
+Even if the user pays to decrypt their data, the attacker often still has control over the user's data and may lead to potential identity theft [bridges2008changing].

-:wave: Give an example of malware and what can be done with phishing emails.
+:wave::heavy_check_mark: Give an example of malware and what can be done with phishing emails.

 It is also important to minimize the number of false positives - i.e. minimize the number of ham emails that are erroneously labeled as spam.
 This practice